 It was finally time to start heading out to see the film and, rather than take the bus, we wound up taking a walk to the Tower Theatre instead.
 We had two tickets for the film, but there were three of us, so Sultan signed up for the the waitlist line.
 While Aishola and I were in the ticketed line, a lady behind us started to talk about an incident that she witnessed at the Sundance box office.
 She ended her story saying that white people probably have it the worst out of everyone.
 I had to turn around after she said that, reminding myself that Utah still is a red state.

 Aishola and I were let inside the theater and Sultan got in soon after.
 We were there to watch a film called Columbus that turned out the be my favorite of all the ones that we watched during this trip.
-Columbus, starring John Cho and Haley Lu Richardson, is about two strangers who meet in Columbus, Ohio and are dealing with family issues while bonding over the city’s modernist architecture.
+Columbus, starring John Cho and Haley Lu Richardson, is about two strangers who meet in Columbus, Indiana and are dealing with family issues while bonding over the city’s modernist architecture.
 The film, a debut feature directed by Kogonada, is BEAUTIFULLY shot and the architecture itself sort of acts as another lead character.
 I would love to see Columbus again and hope to see more films with complex Asian male leads in the future.

 Side note, I noticed after this that all three narrative films that we watched at Sundance had plots that dealt with either a father who was dead or dying.
 What a strange coincidence.